-- 8.1 The relevant definition of redundancy is provided by the Employment Rights Act 1996 which defines redundancy as occurring when: - the employer has ceased, or intends to cease, to carry on the business for the purposes the employee was employed; - the employer has ceased, or intends to cease to carry on the business in the place where the employee was so employed; - the requirements of the business for employees to carry out the work of a particular kind have ceased, or diminished or are expected to cease or diminish; - the requirements of the business for employees to carry out work of a particular kind in the place where they were so employed are expected to cease or diminish.
+- 8.1 The relevant definition of redundancy is provided by the Employment Rights Act 1996 which defines redundancy as occurring when: - the employer has ceased, or intends to cease, to carry on the business for the purposes the employee was employed; - the employer has ceased, or intends to cease to carry on the business in the place where the employee was so employed; - the requirements of the business for employees to carry out the work of a particular kind have ceased, or diminished or are expected to cease or diminish; - the requirements of the business for employees to carry out work of a particular kind in the place where they were so employed are expected to cease or diminish. - 8.2 Redundancies are acknowledged as being an unsettling time for any school.
+A reasonable and transparent procedure is vital in helping employees to process what is happening to them and colleagues, and in limiting any damage to morale both for the employees who are selected and those who are being retained. - 8.3 The school is committed to consulting at the earliest opportunity to enable meaningful consultation, and will comply with any statutory requirements, before issuing any individual notices of redundancy. - 8.4 When faced with a potential redundancy situation the school will ensure that: - at the earliest opportunity, it will seek any required advice;

-- 8.2 Redundancies are acknowledged as being an unsettling time for any school.
-A reasonable and transparent procedure is vital in helping employees to process what is happening to them and colleagues, and in limiting any damage to morale both for the employees who are selected and those who are being retained. - 8.3 When faced with a potential redundancy situation the trust will ensure that: - at the earliest opportunity, it will seek any required advice; - at the earliest opportunity potentially affected employees, and where appropriate their representatives, are consulted in a meaningful way on any proposals and their potential implementation; - the total number of redundancies made is kept to a minimum; - the process is handled sensitively and fairly; - selection for redundancy is based on clear criteria that will be objectively and fairly applied; - support and advice is available to employees selected for redundancy to help them find suitable alternative work; and - an employee can be accompanied by a trade union representative or a work colleague of their choice, at formal meetings (with the exception of the recruitment and selection process). - 8.4 Employees on maternity, adoption or shared parental leave have specific rights in relation to redundancy.
+- at the earliest opportunity potentially affected employees, and where appropriate their representatives, are consulted in a meaningful way on any proposals and their potential implementation; - the total number of redundancies made is kept to a minimum; - the process is handled sensitively and fairly; - selection for redundancy is based on clear criteria that will be objectively and fairly applied; - support and advice is available to employees selected for redundancy to help them find suitable alternative work; and - an employee can be accompanied by a trade union representative or a work colleague of their choice, at formal meetings (with the exception of the recruitment and selection process). - 8.5 The school understands that employees on maternity, adoption or shared parental leave have specific rights in relation to redundancy.